An upright shrub, potentially to 2 metres high (but often much smaller), reportedly growing from root suckers.

 Many Zieria make interesting garden plants and deserve a place in gardens.
 They are a member of the Rutaceae family which include the genera Boronia, Philotheca and Crowea, all of which can be challenging to grow.

-This species grows on shallow sandy soils derived from sandstone.
+This species grows on shallow sandy soils derived from sandstone naturally and so may need similar conditions to grow well in cultivation.

 Plants have been propagated from cuttings at Mt Annan Botanic Gardens.